Where Are The Komodo Dragons Found

 Geological and Evolutionary Context

 The geological formation of the Lesser Sunda Islands provided the perfect stage for the evolution of Varanus komodoensis.
-These islands emerged from the sea through volcanic activity, creating isolated habitats that promoted unique evolutionary pathways.
+Because of that, these islands emerged from the sea through volcanic activity, creating isolated habitats that promoted unique evolutionary pathways.
 The isolation allowed the Komodo dragon to evolve without significant competition from other large predators, filling a niche at the top of the food chain.
 Fossil evidence suggests that ancestors of the Komodo dragon may have originated in Australia before migrating to the Indonesian archipelago.
 Over time, these ancestral varanids adapted to the specific environmental conditions of these islands, leading to the development of the Komodo dragon as we know it today.

 Ecological Niche and Behavior